 - 1. To encourage collaborative and supportive online learning environment among students; - 2.
-To underscore that students are as responsible for their learning as I am; and - 3.
+To underscore that students are as responsible for their learning, and; - 3.
 To encourage analysis and critical thinking. - 4.
 Student athletes and student government officers who have duties that occasionally conflict with the class schedule must formally bring this to the attention of the instructor during the first week of the semester. - 5.
-Official e-mail communications from the instructor will be sent to students' GMU-assigned email addresses.
-Students are responsible to check their e-mail inbox and to ensure that there is room to receive incoming correspondence. - 6.
+Official e-mail communications from the instructor will be sent to students' GMU-assigned e-mail addresses.
+Students are responsible for checking their e-mail inbox and to ensure that there is room to receive incoming correspondence. - 6.
 No make-ups for missed exam or assignments will be allowed unless failure to take the exams or do the assignments is due to an extreme situation, e.g. military mobilization, jury duty, serious and contagious illness, the proven death of a very near and dear relative.
-That said, proof MUST be shown.
+That said, proof must be provided, no exceptions.